mirkzx04/Positional_Convolution_Experts/README.md

-# Progetto: Positional Convolution Experts
+# Project: Positional Convolution Experts

 ## Abstract

-Le CNN tradizionali processano le immagini attraverso un singolo canale convoluzionale, limitando potenzialmente la capacità della rete di catturare informazioni posizionali specifiche.
-Questo progetto propone un'architettura innovativa basata su **Positional Convolution Experts** che sfrutta sia il contenuto che la posizione delle patch per indirizzare ciascuna patch verso esperti specializzati, ottenendo feature map più ricche e rappresentative.
+Traditional CNNs process images through a single convolutional channel, potentially limiting the network's ability to capture specific positional information.
+This project proposes an innovative architecture based on **Positional Convolution Experts** that leverages both content and position of patches to route each patch towards specialized experts, obtaining richer and more representative feature maps.

-## Motivazione
+## Motivation

-Il problema principale delle CNN tradizionali risiede nella loro incapacità di sfruttare efficacemente le informazioni posizionali delle patch all'interno dell'immagine.
-Dividendo l'immagine in patch e utilizzando sia contenuto che posizione per il routing verso esperti specializzati, ogni esperto può focalizzarsi su caratteristiche specifiche di regioni specifiche dell'immagine.
+The main problem of traditional CNNs lies in their inability to effectively exploit positional information of patches within the image.
+By dividing the image into patches and using both content and position for routing towards specialized experts, each expert can focus on specific characteristics of specific regions of the image.

-## Architettura Proposta
+## Proposed Architecture

-### Concetto Fondamentale
+### Fundamental Concept

-L'architettura si basa su un sistema di routing intelligente che:
+The architecture is based on an intelligent routing system that:
-- Divide l'immagine in patch
+- Divides the image into patches
-- Utilizza informazioni di contenuto e posizione per il routing
+- Uses content and position information for routing
-- Indirizza ciascuna patch verso esperti specializzati
+- Routes each patch towards specialized experts
-- Combina i risultati per ottenere feature map generali arricchite
+- Combines results to obtain enriched general feature maps

-### Pipeline approfondita
+### Detailed Pipeline

-L'immagine di input nella rete $[B,C,H,W]$ dove:
+The input image in the network $[B,C,H,W]$ where:
-- B -> Batch size
+- B → Batch size
-- C -> Channel (RGB)
+- C → Channel (RGB)
-- H -> Height
+- H → Height
-- W -> Width
+- W → Width

-L'immagine / feature map viene divisa in patch di dimensioni $hP \times wP$, applicando poi CoordConv su pixel-level aggiungiamo informazione spaziale su dove si trovano i pixel all'interno della patch e dove si trova la patch rispetto all'immagine, ottenendo
+The image/feature map is divided into patches of dimensions $hP \times wP$, then applying CoordConv at pixel-level we add spatial information about where pixels are located within the patch and where the patch is located relative to the image, obtaining
-$[B, nP, C +4, H, W]$ dove $C+4$ rappresenta l'aggiunta delle coordinate della patch e di ogni pixel all'interno dei patch.
+$[B, nP, C +4, H, W]$ where $C+4$ represents the addition of patch coordinates and each pixel within the patches.
-Le patch vengono usate prima del training per inizializzare delle chiavi all'interno del router.
+The patches are used before training to initialize keys within the router.

-Le chiavi vengono inizializzate tramite una convoluzione $1 \times 1$ sulla patch ridimensionata come $$[B \times P, C+4, H, W]$$, il risultato di questa convoluzione viene passato a SSP per produrre dei patch embedding $ Em_p $ che poi saranno applicati a K-Means per ottenere i centroidi che verranno usati come chiavi $k \in \mathbb{R^{n_{exp} \times d}}$ dove $D = (C+4) \times (1^2 + 2^2 4^2)$.
+The keys are initialized through a $1 \times 1$ convolution on the patch resized as $$[B \times P, C+4, H, W]$$, the result of this convolution is passed to SSP to produce patch embeddings $ Em_p $ which will then be applied to K-Means to obtain centroids that will be used as keys $k \in \mathbb{R^{n_{exp} \times d}}$ where $D = (C+4) \times (1^2 + 2^2 + 4^2)$.

-Il router applicherà cosine similarity tra $Em_p$ e $k$ applicando poi softmax per ottenere le probabilità di scelta dei diversi esperti.
+The router will apply cosine similarity between $Em_p$ and $k$ then applying softmax to obtain the selection probabilities of different experts.
-Gli esperti convoluzionali son definiti ocome $Conv_{kz \times kz} - BatchNorm - ReLU$ produrranno diverse feature map che verranno concatenate attraverso una somma pesata, dove i pesi saranno gli score delle probabilità date dalla softmax.
+The convolutional experts are defined as $Conv_{kz \times kz} - BatchNorm - ReLU$ and will produce different feature maps that will be concatenated through a weighted sum, where the weights will be the probability scores given by the softmax.

-Ottenuta la feature map globale questa verrà ridivisa in patch nel modo descritto sopra e le patch verranno riapplicate al router.
+Once the global feature map is obtained, it will be re-divided into patches in the manner described above and the patches will be re-applied to the router.

-## Metodologia di Training
+## Training Methodology

-### Fase 1: Stabilizzazione dei Parametri
+### Phase 1: Parameter Stabilization

-Tre approcci alternativi per la fase iniziale:
+Three alternative approaches for the initial phase:

-#### Opzione A: Routing Deterministico con Rumore
+#### Option A: Deterministic Routing with Noise
-- Routing basato sulla posizione della patch con aggiunta di rumore controllato
+- Position-based patch routing with controlled noise addition
-- Gli esperti si specializzano mantenendo un mix causato dal rumore
+- Experts specialize while maintaining mix caused by noise
-- **Vantaggi**: Specializzazione garantita con diversificazione
+- **Advantages**: Guaranteed specialization with diversification

-#### Opzione B: Cosine Similarity con Chiavi EMA
+#### Option B: Cosine Similarity with EMA Keys
-Utilizza cosine similarity con chiavi inizializzate tramite SSP per la standardizzazione della dimensionalità mantenendo le relazioni spaziali pixel-level e, K-Means per clusterizzare le patch attorno a dei centroidi che poi verranno usati come chiavi per calcolare la similarità con l'embedding della patch ottenuti tramite SSP.
+Uses cosine similarity with keys initialized through SSP for dimensionality standardization while maintaining pixel-level spatial relationships and K-Means to cluster patches around centroids that will then be used as keys to calculate similarity with patch embeddings obtained through SSP.
-La patch verrà passata in canale SSP in modo da produrre un embedding della patch $ Em_p $ che verrà usato per il calcolo della similarità.
+The patch will be passed through the SSP channel to produce a patch embedding $ Em_p $ that will be used for similarity calculation.
-Le chiavi rappresentano medie mobili assegnate a ciascuna patch, mantenute fuori dal grafo computazionale.
+The keys represent moving averages assigned to each patch, maintained outside the computational graph.

-#### Opzione C: Distribuzione Uniforme
+#### Option C: Uniform Distribution
-Utilizzo di una distribuzione fittizia:
+Use of a dummy distribution:

-$w_i = \frac{\text{numero patch}}{\text{numero esperti}}$
+$w_i = \frac{\text{number of patches}}{\text{number of experts}}$

-### Fase 2: Introduzione del Router
+### Phase 2: Router Introduction

-#### Router MLP
+#### MLP Router
-**Caratteristiche:**
+**Characteristics:**
-- Più computazionalmente pesante
+- More computationally heavy
-- Richiede backpropagation completa
+- Requires complete backpropagation
-- Pre-processing con CoordConv per arricchire le patch con informazioni posizionali
+- Pre-processing with CoordConv to enrich patches with positional information

 **Pipeline:**
-1. Applicazione di CoordConv alla patch
+1. Application of CoordConv to the patch
-2. Feature map arricchita → MLP
+2. Enriched feature map → MLP
-3. Output: distribuzione di probabilità sugli esperti
+3. Output: probability distribution over experts
-4. Somma ponderata delle feature map degli esperti
+4. Weighted sum of expert feature maps

 #### Key Attention Routing

-**Processo:**
+**Process:**

-1. **Formazione del vettore chiave:**
+1. **Key vector formation:**
    $k \in \mathbb{R}^d$

-2. **Embedding della patch:**
+2. **Patch embedding:**
    $p \in \mathbb{R}^{C \times H \times W}$

-**Inizializzazione delle chiavi:**
+**Key initialization:**
-Standardizzazione delle dimensioni con SSP e clusterizzazione con K-Means
+Dimension standardization with SSP and clustering with K-Means

-**Calcolo della similarità:**
+**Similarity calculation:**

 $s_i = \frac{Em_p \cdot k}{||Em_p \cdot k||}$

-**Pesi di routing:**
+**Routing weights:**

-$w_j = \frac{e^{s_j}}{\sum_j e^{s_j}}$ o softmax
+$w_j = \frac{e^{s_j}}{\sum_j e^{s_j}}$ or softmax

-**Output finale:**
+**Final output:**

 $\text{out} = \sum_i w_i \cdot E_i(p)$

-**Aggiornamento delle chiavi:**
+**Key updates:**
-- nn.Parameter di PyTorch (Probabilmente applicata dopo una fase di stabilizzazione con EMA) per ottimizzare le chiavi tramite backpropagation
+- PyTorch nn.Parameter (Probably applied after a stabilization phase with EMA) to optimize keys through backpropagation
-- EMA con parametri backpropagabili $k_i^{t+1} = \alpha \cdot k_i^t + (1 - \alpha) \cdot v_i$
+- EMA with backpropagable parameters $k_i^{t+1} = \alpha \cdot k_i^t + (1 - \alpha) \cdot v_i$

 #### Gumbel Softmax
-Mantiene l'approccio dell'Opzione B nella fase di pre-training con campionamento differenziabile.
+Maintains the Option B approach in the pre-training phase with differentiable sampling.

-### Fase 3: Introduzione dell'Attention
+### Phase 3: Attention Introduction

 **Pipeline:**
-1. Somma di concatenazione → Convoluzione 1×1
+1. Concatenation sum → 1×1 Convolution
-2. Feature map risultante → Modulo di Attention
+2. Resulting feature map → Attention Module
-3. Feature map arricchita per il routing successivo
+3. Enriched feature map for subsequent routing

-**Valutazione:** Le performance vengono monitorate per determinare l'utilità del modulo.
+**Evaluation:** Performance is monitored to determine module utility.

-## Valutazione e Metriche
+## Evaluation and Metrics

 ### Object Detection
 **Dataset:** CIFAR-10, Tiny-ImageNet, Pascal VOC

-**Metriche:**
+**Metrics:**
-- **Accuracy:** Top-1 e Top-5 su CIFAR-10 e Tiny-ImageNet
+- **Accuracy:** Top-1 and Top-5 on CIFAR-10 and Tiny-ImageNet
-- **mAP:** Mean Average Precision su Pascal VOC
+- **mAP:** Mean Average Precision on Pascal VOC

-### Segmentazione
+### Segmentation
 **Dataset:** Pascal VOC, Camelyon

-**Metriche:**
+**Metrics:**
 - **mIoU:** Mean Intersection over Union

-## Risultati Attesi
+## Expected Results

 ### Performance
-- Miglioramento dell'accuracy rispetto alle CNN tradizionali
+- Accuracy improvement compared to traditional CNNs
-- Performance competitive con le CNN moderne
+- Competitive performance with modern CNNs
-- Specializzazione degli esperti basata sulla posizione delle patch
+- Expert specialization based on patch position

-### Interpretabilità
+### Interpretability
-Le rotte di routing offrono insights unici:
+Routing paths offer unique insights:
-- **Analisi delle assegnazioni:** Quale patch viene assegnata a quale esperto
+- **Assignment analysis:** Which patch is assigned to which expert
-- **Specializzazione degli esperti:** Comprensione delle caratteristiche apprese
+- **Expert specialization:** Understanding of learned characteristics
-- **Ottimizzazione dell'architettura:** Rimozione o rinforzo di esperti basato sull'entropia del router
+- **Architecture optimization:** Removal or reinforcement of experts based on router entropy

-### Metriche di Analisi
+### Analysis Metrics
-- **Entropia del router:** Misura della distribuzione delle assegnazioni
+- **Router entropy:** Measure of assignment distribution
-- **Clustering delle rotte:** Analisi dei pattern di routing
+- **Route clustering:** Analysis of routing patterns
-- **Statistiche degli esperti:** Utilizzo medio e specializzazione
+- **Expert statistics:** Average usage and specialization

-## Vantaggi dell'Approccio
+## Approach Advantages

-1. **Specializzazione Posizionale:** Ogni esperto si focalizza su regioni specifiche
+1. **Positional Specialization:** Each expert focuses on specific regions
-2. **Feature Map Arricchite:** Combinazione di informazioni locali e globali
+2. **Enriched Feature Maps:** Combination of local and global information
-3. **Interpretabilità:** Possibilità di analizzare le decisioni di routing
+3. **Interpretability:** Ability to analyze routing decisions
-4. **Flessibilità:** Multipli approcci di training e routing
+4. **Flexibility:** Multiple training and routing approaches
-5. **Ottimizzazione Adattiva:** Possibilità di modificare la rete basandosi sull'analisi delle rotte
+5. **Adaptive Optimization:** Ability to modify the network based on route analysis

-## Implementazione
+## Implementation

-Il progetto sarà implementato utilizzando PyTorch, con particolare attenzione a:
+The project will be implemented using PyTorch, with particular attention to:
-- Modularità del codice per testare diverse opzioni di routing
+- Code modularity to test different routing options
-- Logging dettagliato per l'analisi delle performance
+- Detailed logging for performance analysis
-- Visualizzazione delle rotte di routing per l'interpretabilità
+- Routing path visualization for interpretability
-- Benchmarking sistematico contro architetture baseline
+- Systematic benchmarking against baseline architectures